Golf course managers await word on condition

 The Wisconsin State Golf Association was requesting clarification from Evers on Tuesday afternoon, but no announcement was made to alter the closed status for Wisconsin courses.

-Koshkonong Mounds Country Club and Lake Ripley Country Club each fully intend to comply with the order as it stands.
-Both clubs had implemented strategies to stay open while adhering to center for disease control and department of health and human services guidelines during the COVID-19 pandemic.
+Koshkonong Mounds Country Club, Lake Ripley Country Club and Janesville’s Riverside and Blackhawk courses all fully intend to comply with the order as it stands.
+The clubs had implemented strategies to stay open while adhering to center for disease control and department of health and human services guidelines during the COVID-19 pandemic.

 Before the Governor issued his order, Jefferson County already had closed due to a public emergency.
 Four people in Jefferson County have contracted the disease, and five people in Wisconsin have died from it while 457 have been confirmed to have the disease.
 There are a total of 219 confirmed cases in Milwaukee County and 72 in Dane County, according to the Wisconsin DHS update Tuesday.